What are retained earnings? Advantages and disadvantages

 What are retained earnings?

-It’s also a term that’s crucial to the field of accounting.
-On financial statements, a company can ‘bring forward’ its retained earnings from one period to the next, with the money accumulating over time.
+On financial statements, a company can bring forward its retained earnings from one period to the next, letting the money accumulate over time.

 After deducting the costs, the company has a net profit of $1.1 million.
-If the company decides to distribute $600,000 as dividends, it leaves $500,000 in retained earnings available for reinvestment into further expansion or enhancing store facilities.
+If the company decides to distribute $600,000 as dividends, it leaves $500,000 in retained earnings – which the business can reinvest into further expansion or enhancing its facilities.

 Invest in expansion